Cmdpro/Data-Essence/modchanges.md

 - Fixed Energized Shielding Rock Column being unbreakable
 - Fixed Entropic Processor's Cobble -> Gravel recipe not accepting other kinds of Cobblestone
 - Smoothed the rotations of all item renderers
+- Fixed a crash that can happen on the wires minigame